Petty cash book

 - The imprest system reduces the chances of misuse of cash because the float can be immediately reduced if it is found to be more than adequate for the agreed period.

 - Under this system, the chief cashier periodically checks the record of petty cash.
-If an error is committed by petty cashier, it can be detected and rectified soon.
+If an error is committed by the petty cashier, it can be detected and rectified soon.

-- It saves the time of the firm’s chief cashier who is usually a busy person with heavy responsibilities of handling large receipts and payments by cash and checks.
+- It saves the time of the firm’s chief cashier, who is usually a busy person with heavy responsibilities of handling large receipts and payments by cash and checks.

 - This system trains young staff members in handling cash with responsibility.